subspace/subspace-old-ts/readme.md

 Returns an error if failed.

-### subspace.pledgeSpace(interval: integer) : Error
+### subspace.createPledge(interval: integer) : Error
-Submits a pledge as a ledger tx to farmers.
+Creates and submits a pledge as a ledger tx to farmers.
 Resolves once the tx has been published in a valid block.

 * `interval` - payment interval in days, default is 30